tallybee/the-pawfect-app/README.md

 - npm start

 ## Group Project
-Build a dog breed memorization game.
-You'll be using a free public API called [Dog API](https://dog.ceo/dog-api/documentation/).
+Build a dog breed memorization game. using a free public API called [Dog API](https://dog.ceo/dog-api/documentation/).
 The webapp must be built using React and Redux.